 Scrape any leftover sauce from the plate back into the pan, stir and pour over the enchiladas, ensuring the sauce is spread to all edges of the baking dish.

 Sprinkle fresh chopped cilantro and cover the top with remaining shredded cheese.
+If you have cilantro haters in the house you can leave it out but it really adds to the authentic flavour.

 Preheat the oven to 350° and let the enchiladas sit to absorb some sauce.
 You can make this earlier in the day and bake later, or freeze uncooked.
 Make sure you thaw it completely before baking, or cover and cook at a lower temperature for about half an hour then uncover for 30 minutes at 350.